SnowLily76/SnowLily76/README.md

 Making anything from discord bots, web apps and games that comes to mind.
 I am also currently learning Software Engineering for future opportunities.

+I mainly code in Javascript at the moment, however I use node for all my backend.
+I have also used Lua, making a profiling service with data attributes on Roblox and coded a few game projects for my Uni on Unity in C#, which im least experienced in.
+I plan to learn Java next.

 Currently working on a password-vault website, Mainly for friends & family.
 That I hope to open source eventually.

 ### Links: